List of characters in The Loud House franchise: Carlitos Casagrande

-Carlitos Casagrande (voiced by Roxana Ortega up to The Casagrandes ep.
-6A, Cristina Milizia from ep.
-7 onward) is the youngest of Carlos and Frida's children, Rosa and Hector's grandson and the cousin of Ronnie Anne.
+Carlitos Casagrande (voiced by Roxana Ortega up to episode 6 of The Casagrandes, Cristina Milizia from episode 7 of The Casagrandes onward) is the youngest of Carlos and Frida's children, Rosa and Hector's grandson and the cousin of Ronnie Anne.
 He has noticeably orange hair and a propensity to mimic those around him.
-He is just beginning to learn how to talk as seen in "Copy Can't."
+He is just beginning to learn how to talk as seen in "Copy Can't".

+Other Casagrande family members

+Lupe

+Lupe (voiced by Angélica Aragón) is the mother of Rosa, the mother-in-law of Hector, the grandmother of Maria and Carlos, and the great-grandmother of Ronnie Anne, Bobby, Carlota, C.J., Carl and Carlitos, who lives in Mexico.

+Danny Puga

+Danny Puga (voiced by Danny Trejo) is the father of Frida, the grandfather of Carlota, C.J., Carl, and Carlos, and the great-uncle of Ronnie and Anne and Bobby.
+He works as a stunt performer.

 Casagrande family pets

 The Casagrandes have pets of their own: